 - Exit Rate: This measures how many people left your site from a specific page as a percentage of all people who viewed that page.
 This helps you identify weak areas in your content strategy, so you can optimize accordingly.

 - Click-Through Rate: It’s helpful to track whether customers are opening your emails, as the open rate correlates with the effectiveness of your subject line and timing.
 However, a better metric for email marketing is click-throughs.
 Include a focused call-to-action with a link in your email to draw users to your website, then measure the click-through rate on those links.
 This will tell you whether your email campaign is actually generating leads.
 Click-through rate is also an important metric for paid advertising campaigns.
 If it’s below average, but impressions are high, you’re either targeting the wrong audience, or your content isn’t compelling enough to get them to click your link.

 - Channel-Specific Traffic: While measuring overall traffic gives you a general view of where you stand, analyzing where your visitors were immediately before arriving on your site can often be even more insightful.
-Monitor whether your web visitors came directly from your URL, a search engine, social media, or from a referral on a different domain.
+Monitor whether your web visitors came directly from your URL, a search engine optimization, social media Marketing, or from a referral on a different domain.
 This will allow you to see which channels of your digital marketing strategy are bringing in visitors, so you can focus on creating more of that type of content, as well as increasing your efforts on that channel.

 When it comes to measuring the success of your digital marketing, there’s no shortage of methods and metrics available to you.
 Focus on the specific results that actually matter to your business, and you’ll be able to make more informed decisions to improve your online strategy.